SeroRonin/JhinRoR2/README.md

 * **Lemonlust**: Sett Survivor
   * Referenced this mod a lot to help me learn RoR2 modding
 * **EnforcerGang**: Rocket Survivor
-  * Referenced code for custom missle prefab spawning
+  * Referenced code for custom missile prefab spawning

 ## Mod Compatibility:
-> Suggest compatibilities and report compatibility issues under Github Issues, or through my Discord: [NOT CREATED YET]
+> Suggest compatibilities and report compatibility issues under Github Issues, or through my Discord: [https://discord.gg/RSs2kA7yRu](https://discord.gg/RSs2kA7yRu)
 * Risk Of Options
 * (To Be Considered) BetterUI
 * (To Be Considered) CustomEmoteAPI

 ## Known Issues
-> Bugs can be reported under Github Issues, or through my Discord: [NOT CREATED YET]
+> Bugs can be reported under Github Issues, or through my Discord: [https://discord.gg/RSs2kA7yRu](https://discord.gg/RSs2kA7yRu)
 * Ult VFX sometimes does not appear
 * Ult projectile sometimes passes through enemies due to its speed
 * Ult applies execute damage as an additional instance of damage (this is due to explosions not supporting post-hit pre-damage modifications)